Harley Academy

 • Allows you the breathing space to go at your own pace and book your practical training at times that suit you, so you can fit it around your schedule

-• Provides a respected, Ofqual-regulated Diploma qualification in aesthetic medicine
+• Provides an internationally-respected, Ofqual-regulated Diploma qualification in aesthetic medicine

 • A Level 7 in injectables is often required for cosmetic nurses wanting to take the V300 prescribing qualification